8th edition of the Ernest and Claire Heilbronn Foundation awards ceremony

-This Foundation was created in April 2018 by the descendants of Ernest and Claire Heilbronn, deported by convoy 69 on March 7, 1944, with their daughter Marcelle Chevalier, then murdered at Auschwitz-Birkenau.
+This foundation was created in April 2018 by the descendants of Ernest and Claire Heilbronn, deported by convoy 69 on 7 March 1944, with their daughter Marcelle Chevalier, then murdered at Auschwitz-Birkenau.

 The jury and the founding members of the Ernest and Claire Heilbronn Foundation unanimously awarded the following prizes which will be presented: